laowang1992/easyQTLseq/README.md

 \text{QTL region} = \left\{ x \,\big|\, \mathrm{ED}^4(x) > \overline{\mathrm{ED}^4} + 3 \cdot \mathrm{Var}(\mathrm{ED}^4) \right\}
 ```

-As for G’ value, the significance threshold under the null hypothesis
+As for G' value, the significance threshold under the null hypothesis
-(no QTL) is determined at *p* \< 0.01, chromosome regions exceeding this
+(no QTL) is determined at estimated G' corresponding to a *p*-value of
-threshold are considered as significant QTL regions.
+0.01, chromosome regions exceeding this threshold are considered as
+significant QTL regions.

 ``` math
 \text{QTL region} = \left\{ x \,\big|\, G'(x) > G'_{0.01} \right\}